linuxha/node-red-contrib-mytimeout/README.md

 ## myTimeout
 MyTimeout started as hacked timer code I stole from Pete Scargill.
 The code would start a timer running if you sent it any trigger (tickle the timer).
 It would continue to run if further triggers were sent before the timeout occurred.
 A trigger was anything sent to the input of the timer.

 My code goes some steps further.
 It allows you to tickle the timer, turn it off, stop it or cancel the timer.
 It also allows you to send JSON (see below) to override the timer, to turn off the timer or to cancel or stop the timer.
-It still retains Pete's behaviors.
+It still retains some of Pete's behaviors.
 You can still send almost anything to tickle the timer with the exception of the JSON below which will cause the timer to do specific things.

 You can configure the timeout module with the settings for the Safe and Unsafe messages.
 Safe is sent on the start of the timer, the unsafe message sent when the timeout occurs.